 Dealing with procrastination is a big part of managing tasks well.
 Many lawyers put off tasks because they seem too big to handle at once.
 To fight this, they should break the work into smaller steps.
 Then, they can use time blocks to work on each part.
 This approach makes it easier to start and keeps progress steady.

 Avoiding things that break their focus, like constant emails and phone calls, is also crucial.
 Research indicates that every time a lawyer is interrupted, it takes up to 25 minutes to get back on track.
-A clear schedule that lists top priorities and minimizes distractions is key for staying productive.
+A clear schedule that lists top priorities and minimizes distractions is key to staying productive.

 Legal time tracking tools can change how lawyers work.
 They help lawyers be more productive and precise with billing.
-These tools record time and tasks, making sure law firms bill clients right.
+These tools record time and tasks, making sure law firms bill clients correctly.
 They also show what may be distracting the team from work.

 Benefits of Time Tracking Tools

 Time management software helps lawyers get more work done.
 It makes sure their time is used well, which helps keep clients happy.
 This means more accurate bills, clear invoices, and better profits.
-These tools are better than old ways, like tracking your time by emails and calls.
+These tools are better than the old ways, like tracking your time by emails and calls.
 They cut down on mistakes in billing and save time.

 Many time tracking tools are out there for different needs and budgets.
 For example, Buddy Punch lets you try it out for free for 14 days.
 My Hours and others have cheap plans, too.
 Deltek Replicon starts at $12 a month, and TimeSolv at $43.95 user/month.
 You can also check out LawBillity, Clio, and Clockify for great features and prices.